-Until the consummation of our initial public offering in 2016, we issued equity awards under the 2012 Incentive Plan.
-Since the consummation of our initial public offering, we issue equity awards under the 2016 Plan, to incentivize and reward our executive officers, including our Named Executive Officers, for long-term corporate performance based on the value of our ordinary shares and, thereby, to align the interests of our executive officers with those of our shareholders.
+We use equity awards issued under the Ichor Holdings, Ltd. 2012 Equity Incentive Plan, or the 2012 Incentive Plan, to incentivize and reward our executive officers, including our Named Executive Officers, for long-term corporate performance based on the value of our ordinary shares and, thereby, to align the interests of our executive officers with those of our shareholders.
 These equity awards have either been in the form of stock options to purchase our ordinary shares or restricted stock.
-Mr. Rohrs received an equity award during fiscal 2016 as stated below under "-Summary Compensation Table."
+Each of Messrs.
+Rohrs and Carson has a restricted stock award that will vest upon the completion of this offering provided that he is both an executive officer and director on or prior to the 91st day prior to this offering.
+None of our Named Executive Officers received an equity award during fiscal 2015.